Outreach Programming & Presentations

 Mindfulness Meditation is a form in which distracting thoughts and feelings are not ignored but instead acknowledged and observed non-judgmentally as they arise in order to detach from them and gain insight and awareness.

-Join us for weekly workshops every Tuesday beginning on January 27th in the Spiritual Center Meditation Room from 12:15pm-1:00pm.
+Beginning with the 2015 Fall Semester, join us for weekly workshops every Tuesday in the Spiritual Center Meditation Room from 12:15pm-1:00pm.

 Beginners are welcome!